How to Plant and Grow Broccoli Rabe (Rapini)

 For continued harvests, make sure to leave a few leaves on each plant, to encourage regrowth.

 Plan to pick more every time the buds are ready.
-Some gardeners get three harvests from each plant.
+Some gardeners can achieve three harvests from each plant.

 Like other leafy greens, these are best when eaten fresh from the garden.